How to Access Practice Tests through LTI Integration

 It is important to create active self-enrollment sessions and publish the test to allow test-taking through LMS.

-To see the test ID:
+To find the test ID:

 More information on how to set both integration settings will be explained below.